 Just keep in mind that cheaper rates mean more compromise with which activities, hotels, and restaurants are open.
 Be sure to check out my guide to the best hotels in Charlottetown if you need a place to stay!

-👉 Pro Tip: Though there are a few bus routes, seeing Prince Edward Island’s most popular destinations require a car.
+👉 Pro Tip: Though there are a few bus routes, seeing Prince Edward Island’s most popular destinations requires a car.
 Discover Cars is always my first go-to when comparing rental rates.
 Also, check out our guide to driving in Canada for more information!

 When to Visit PEI for Families and Kids